Roblibs/rovservo/README.md

 - Gazebo breaks the default position of the edited model and there is no way to move elements together
 - due to these limitations including models is not feasible, so insertion resulting in content copy will be used
 - Cannot insert a model in an orthogonal view, as it runs away to infinity
+- Orthographic view resets the zoom and loses small models
+- cannot adjust the position of inserted elements in text from the editor